1963 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 1963 DCAM Nickel Value

 To accurately identify and value your 1963 nickel, you must first understand its official design and physical specifications.
-This section breaks down the distinct elements on the coin’s obverse (front) and reverse (back), as well as its standard composition and dimensions.
-Knowing these baseline features is essential for recognizing the coin and, more importantly, for spotting any errors or varieties that make a specific coin rare.
+This section breaks down the distinct elements on the coin’s obverse (front) and reverse (back), its standard composition, and the critical quality factors — especially Full Steps — that separate a $5 coin from a $9,200 one.

 The Obverse Of The 1963 Nickel

-The obverse (front) of the 1963 nickel is dominated by the left-facing portrait of Thomas Jefferson, the third U.S. President.
-This design was created by artist Felix Schlag.
+The obverse (front) of the 1963 nickel is dominated by the left-facing portrait of Thomas Jefferson, the third U.S. President, modeled after Jean-Antoine Houdon’s famous 18th-century bust.
+This design was the winning entry by artist Felix Schlag in a 1938 competition that drew 390 submissions.

 The Reverse Of The 1963 Nickel